PawelHermansdorfer/flappy-bird-neat/README.md

 # Flappy bird neat
 ## How it Works
 - An Neat ai learning to play flappy bird game
-- Press "Space" to turn ON stats penel
+- Press "Space" to toggle stats penel
 - Press "d" to skip generation

 ## Requirements